Facebook referred to GDPR authority over targeting methods

 UK Information Commissioner Elizabeth Denham also called for Facebook to be subject to stricter regulation, Reuters reported.

-"Facebook needs to change, significantly change, their business model and their practices to maintain trust," she told a parliamentary committee meeting on Tuesday.
+"Facebook needs to change, significantly change, their business model and their practices to maintain trust," she told the UK parliament's Digital, Culture, Media and Sport Committee at a Tuesday meeting.

 The ICO noted in an email to CNET that the social network's outstanding issues, like problems with its ad transparency tool, fall outside the investigation that brought about the fine.